Final-Year-Project-KDHP/rPPG-Toolbox/README.md

 # :wave: Introduction

-**rPPG-Toolbox** is an open-source platform designed for camera-based physiological sensing, also known as remote photoplethysmography (rPPG).
+**rPPG-Toolbox** is an development platform designed for camera-based physiological sensing, also known as remote photoplethysmography (rPPG).

 ![Overview of the rPPG](./figures/algorithm.png)